 Gather your trail gear with C-19 PPE!
 Even if distancing and mask mandates change, you may need that gear if certain activities or if local/state restrictions change.
 Perform a self health assessment to double-check if you should sit this one out.

 Contracting C-19 can happen over a 14-day period.
-If you find out you have had direct exposure or have symptoms & get tested where it was within the timeframe where you attended a TKO event, we’d like to know so we can inform others you may have been in contact with.
+If you find out you have had direct exposure or have symptoms & get tested where it was within the timeframe where you attended a TKO event, we’d like to know so we can inform others.
 We report C-19 exposures to land managers through an incident report and will keep it confidential if you choose.
 Submit a notice to the crew leader directly, or you can send a note through our post-event survey.

 In our efforts to offer volunteer activities to support public lands, the following conditions will be considered to ascertain if TKO can safely offer programs.
 We will only offer volunteer activities if our analysis indicates that our staff and volunteers will not increase their risk of contracting or spreading COVID-19 due to their participation.
 Key assessments include:

 Organization COVID-19 Policies and Procedures are in place: TKO programs may resume programming when these documents are in place, are understood by all relevant staff and stakeholders, and we have the resources available to implement them.

 Civil Authority Restrictions are lifted: TKO programs may resume programming when national and/or state Executive Orders allow our program to resume travel and do not exceed mandated gathering numbers of individuals necessary to operate our program model.

 Medical resources are available for support: It is understood that COVID-19 related demands on our medical infrastructure are an important consideration for four reasons: